CAPE COD MUSEUMS

 Aptucxet Trading Post Museum Complex is open Memorial Day Weekend through Columbus Day Weekend.

-Open by appointment for bus tours and school groups year round.
+Open by appointment for private tours and school groups year round.
 Contact BourneHistoricalSociety@comcast.net or call 508-759-8167 for more information.

 The Bourne Historical Society, Inc., is a not-for-profit organization.
 The charge for admission to the Aptucxet Trading Post Museum and its grounds are: